ビアカフェ バテレ

 • Marunouchi

-Tokyo Torch Tower in Otemachi may still be under construction until 2027, but you don’t have to wait another four years to visit.
+Tokyo Torch Tower in Otemachi may still be under construction until 2027, but you don’t have to wait another three years to visit.
 Craft Beer Market opened in one of the complexes surrounding the main tower in 2022 and offers approximately 30 craft brews on tap including lagers, stouts, pale ales and fruit beers.

 You'll also find some great food to pair with your beer.
-If you're looking for some bar snacks to share, we recommend the spiced karaage fried chicken (from ¥630) or the falafel (¥480).
+If you're looking for some bar snacks to share, we recommend the karaage fried chicken (from ¥630) or the falafel (¥480).
 There are also more substantial meals like curry (¥780) and spare ribs (¥1,080), just in case you're feeling really hungry.

 Advertising